gilzoide/unity-update-manager/README.md

 ## Features
 - Use `UpdateManager` to call objects' `ManagedUpdate` method, bypassing Unity's native <-> C# interop
-- Both `MonoBehaviour` and pure C# classes are supported, just implement `IUpdatable` interface and register the object to be updated using `UpdateManager.Instance.RegisterUpdatable`.
+- Both `MonoBehaviour` and pure C# classes are supported, just implement `IUpdatable` interface and register the object to be updated using `UpdateManager.Instance.Register`.

-  Remember to unregister the objects with `UpdateManager.Instance.UnregisterUpdatable` when necessary.
+  Remember to unregister the objects with `UpdateManager.Instance.Unregister` when necessary.
 - Inherit `AUpdateManagerBehaviour` to automatically register/unregister MonoBehaviours in `UpdateManager` in their `OnEnable`/`OnDisable` messages
-- Use `UpdateJobManager` to run jobs every frame using Unity's Job system
+- Use `UpdateJobManager<>` to run jobs every frame using Unity's Job system
-- Jobs use `TransformAccess` so you can change your objects' transforms directly
+- Use `UpdateTransformJobManager<>` to run jobs with `TransformAccess` every frame using Unity's Job system, so you can change your objects' transforms from jobs
-- Inherit `AJobBehaviour` to automatically register/unregister MonoBehaviours in `UpdateJobManager` in their `OnEnable`/`OnDisable` messages
+- Inherit `AJobBehaviour` to automatically register/unregister MonoBehaviours in `UpdateTransformJobManager<>` in their `OnEnable`/`OnDisable` messages
 - Job data may be modified from within jobs and fetched later
 - `UpdateJobTime` singleton class with information from Unity's `Time` class that you can access from within jobs (`deltaTime`, `time`, etc...)